Review of Lillevilla Log Cabins and Summer Houses With Pictures of the Construction

 We ordered the Lillevilla 124, which measures 3m by 4.2m, and left a deposit to hold it.
 The delivery time was about 6 weeks which wasn't too bad.
 We also paid for the cabin to be constructed by the supplier's team, as it comes in a lot of individual logs or planks which are slotted together and we weren't confident we'd get it done to a good standard .
 The cabins are offered as DIY construction if you are good at that sort of thing and if you want to save some cash, and all the fixtures needed are included with the packs.

 The concrete slab had to be laid and completely dried before the cabin could be built.
-This foundation is the most important part of the building so it needs to be done well, leaving enough time to get this 100% correct is a must.
-We decided to do this part ourselves and it took a whole day, with ready mix cement delivered by truck from a local company.
+This foundation is a very important part of the building so it needs to be done well, so leaving enough time to get this 100% correct is a must.
+We decided to do this part ourselves and it took a whole day from start to finish, with ready mix cement delivered by truck from a local company.

-The slab needs to be at least 10cm deep and measure a bit wider and longer than the finished cabin.
-Our garden has a slight slope so we had to make sure it was level on all planes, and this took a bit of time.
+The slab needs to be at least 10cm thick and measure a bit wider and a bit longer than the finished cabin.
+Our garden has a slight slope to it, so we had to make sure it was level on all planes, and this took a bit of time to get right.

 We ordered ready-mixed concrete from a local company.
 When the truck arrived we needed to barrow the concrete up the driveway and into the frame.
 This needs to be done really quickly so we had two wheelbarrows and three people doing this, one person was in the frame spreading the material as the other two dumped it in.
 Once the frame was full, we used a wide plank of wood and dragged it along the top to make the top smooth and even.
 We left it to dry for 72 hours before the cabin was delivered.